o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 # Problem Statement   {#problem}

 The fundamental problem for network operators is how to automatically detect when unintended packet loss is occurring and determine the appropriate action to mitigate it.
-For any network, there are a small set of potential actions that can be taken to mitigate customer impact when unintended packet loss is detected:
+For any network, there are a small set of potential actions that can be taken to mitigate customer impact when unintended packet loss is detected, for example:

 1. Take a problematic device, link, or set of devices and/or links out of service.
 2. Return a device, link, or set of devices and/or links back into service.